 - Mini Chocolate Chips: Just as I recommend for chocolate chip loaf cake and chocolate chip scones, use mini chocolate chips.
 Why?
 So you can enjoy tiny pockets of chocolate in every single bite!
 Mini = more.

 - Prep Cake Pans: From one baker to another– I love the quality and performance of Fat Daddio’s cake pans.
 (I’m not working with this brand, just a fan!)
 And when it comes to prepping round cake pans, I use parchment paper rounds.
 Trace the bottom of the cake pans on a large piece of parchment paper and then cut out the circles.
 Then, very lightly grease the cake pans with butter or nonstick spray, place the parchment round inside, and then grease the parchment round too.
 This promises an ultra non-stick environment for your cake.
+If it’s helpful, see this parchment paper rounds for cakes video & post.

 Starbucks on a Cake Stand!